m3wu20/HamVal-Network-/README.md

 Own Bedwars Skywars FastBuider and FFA

-Owner is V and Hamster67
+Owner is V alvin and Hamster67

 V has strong programming and debugging capabilities